 Types of emails you can send

-You can use email marketing throughout the customer lifecycle by aiming for different types of goals for each stage.
-Here, we'll focus on the types of emails you can send based on how they're sent, not what's in them.
+You can use email marketing at every stage of the customer journey, with different goals for each step.
+In this section, we’re focusing on the types of emails you can send based on how you send them — not the actual content inside.

 Newsletters and marketing offers

-Most marketers use email marketing to communicate their offers and send regular updates about their business.
+Most marketers use email to share their offers and keep people updated about their business.

 Triggered emails

-To learn more about automated emails and see over 30 template examples, check out our guide to email automation.
+👉 Want to learn more and see over 30 ready-to-use templates?
+Check out our full guide to automated emails!

 Blog Updates